← HOME

 2. Input Handling: that's about handling data returned from everything as user process ran, that data that vga has displayed chrome on screen and the data that network packet has got back with your google acc details it doesn't happen in a flow but a bunch of functions running and recieving data.
 Our job will be to bridge this received data so his acc data is also displayed as soon as chrome covers the screen.

 I use kernel and OS interchangabely but they do carry different meaning, OS is a broader term and kernel is a part of it and is the base layer of any OS, operating at ring 0 with full access.
-Layers in OS are just classification based on access, and Kernel is the base layer, tbh consider kernel as an entire OS for now we dont need to go in detail, this is too much unnecessary theory tbh, you can google it.
+Layers in OS are just classification based on access, and Kernel is the base layer.

 "All a Kernel or essentially the entire OS is, is code and this code contains instructions to read and write to memory and nothing else, linux, windows, mac os, you name it, what it writes and read from the memory is the magic and how its executed by the cpu is the awe."